rickkas7/DeviceKeyHelperRK/README.md

 # Device Key Helper

+**Warning: This is an early development version of this code and there could still be bugs.**

 ## Background

 ### About public key cryptography

 Particle devices authenticate with the cloud using public key cryptography.
 Each side has a public key and a private key.
 The device private key is only stored on the device but the public key can be shared even over insecure channels.
 You can share it with everyone, even.
 The cloud knows every device's public key.

 For the cloud side, the cloud private key is kept secret, but all devices know the cloud public key.
 It's publicly available on a web site and in the Particle CLI source.
-The public key is not a secret.
+The cloud public key is not a secret.

 When a device handshakes, it encrypts some data using the device private key and the cloud public key.
 The cloud is able to decrypt this because it knows the cloud private key and the device public key (the opposite side).
 It then sends data back to the device encrypted with the cloud private key and the device public key.

-That data can only be decrypted by the device because decrypting it requires the cloud public key an the device private key, and only the device knows its private keys.
+That data can only be decrypted by the device because decrypting it requires the cloud public key an the device private key, and only the device knows the device private key.

 This process assures that the cloud is who it says it is, not a rogue cloud, because only the real cloud knows its private key.
 And the cloud knows the device is authentic, because only the device knows its private key.

 And a third-party snooping on the process can't gain anything because the private keys never leave the respective sides.

-This process requires a lot of computation, and is only used to authenticate both sides and set up a session key to encrypt the data for the connection using symmetric encryption like AES.
+This process requires a lot of computation, and is only used to authenticate both sides and set up a session key to encrypt the data for the connection using fast symmetric encryption like AES.

 ### The device key problem